Project

 [EXAMPLES] Place the MIT license into examples root

-Added by I. Lazaridis about 10 years ago.
-Updated about 10 years ago.
+Added by I. Lazaridis over 10 years ago.
+Updated over 10 years ago.

 Status: